HanatoK/NAMD_Wishlist/README.md

 # NAMD_Wishlist
-This is a NAMD wishlist (mainly for myself)
+This is a NAMD wishlist.